Ordinary people living an extraordinary story together.

 WHO WE ARE

 North Royalton, OH

 YOU BELONG HERE!

 Main parking lots are accessible off of Abbey Road.
-From there, you’ll see the main ‘Church Entrance’ sign to the Sanctuary (for Traditional and Blended worship services) or see the ‘Christian Activity Center’ sign (for Contemporary worship services).
+From there, you’ll see the main ‘Church Entrance’ sign to the Sanctuary (for Traditional worship services) or see the ‘Christian Activity Center’ sign (for Contemporary worship services).